ZAdamMac/Tapestry/testing/TESTDOCS.md

 #### File Transfer Tests
 Back-and-forth tests, with hash comparison to make sure the files are unaltered in the process.
 Quite simple.
 A hash is taken of a sample .tap file, which is then transfered to a "remote" server, and retrieved from it.
 The hashes of all three copies are compared and any deviations reported as failures.

+#### Loom-Specific Tests
+In anticipation of the upcoming release of the companion project "Loom", new tests were added to satisfy the requirements of loom-specific features.
+Technically this includes the above metadata test, but as file transfer can now be done via either FTP or loom's HTTPS, both are required.

 ## What about $some_feature?
 ### Extant Features
 Some extant features of Tapestry are not explicitly tested for.
 In most cases, their tests are implicit: